about

 - powerful items like grappling hooks, scuba diving gear, and explosives.

-- cutscenes with many lovely spirits to meet.
+- cutscenes with many lovely creatures to meet.

 - an editor mode that lets you build to your heart's content.